-Recently I chatted with a client who wanted to experience their best orgasm.
-They masturbated regularly and could come easily but wanted to have a stronger, better orgasm.
+Recently I chatted with a client who wanted to experience a better orgasm.
+They masturbated regularly and could come easily but wanted to have a stronger, more intense orgasm.
 I totally loved this question because it reminded me of something we are never taught.

 And it looks different for everyone – where you start, where you go, and where you end.

-It’s ok to want a longer, stronger orgasm.
+Its ok to want a longer, stronger, better orgasm

 You know the fairytale, rom-com magic.
 Exactly what that means, varies person to person.
 For you it might be long-lasting tantric climaxes or multiple O’s.
 Whatever it feels like, you totally deserve it.

 Now to be clear: your orgasm isn’t always going to feel like that.
-And unlike in the movies and smutty books (and fanfic), it probably will take some exploration and playing (also known as the most fun work of your life) to get there.
+And unlike in the movies and romance novels (and fanfic), it probably will take some exploration and playing (also known as the most fun work of your life) to get there.

 You can do a single round or a bunch in a row.
 The goal is to stay in an aroused state and eventually have your best orgasm.